gvwilson/10-csed/README.md

 and simply proceeding more slowly.
 We teach by using shorter books with simpler words and larger print.
-So in programming, we must take care to use small, self-contained tasks at a level suitable for novices, with tools that suit their needs.
+So in programming, we must take care to use small, self-contained tasks at a level suitable for novices, with tools that suit their needs, and without scoffing.

 ## 10) Don't just code